preprocess_signals

 An exception is raised if sampling_rate

-is less or equal to 0.
+is less than or equal to 0.

 Returns